shepnathand/census-docs/index.md

   `&for=county:*&in=state:47`

-In the *for* statement, you can use * to request all or you can use a comma seperated list.
+In the *for* statement, you can use * to request all or you can use a comma separated list.
 Each *in* statement can only include one geography.

 If you want to view data for every tract in Hamilton County (FIPS Code 065) in Tennessee, your geography filter would be:

   `&for=tract:*&in=county:065&in=state:47`

-[Here](https://www2.census.gov/geo/docs/reference/codes/files/) is a directory of files contating all of the FIPS codes.
+[Here](https://www2.census.gov/geo/docs/reference/codes/files/) is a directory of files containing all of the FIPS codes.

 ##### API key
 So far our request is a valid HTTP request, and it looks like this: